-Pharmaceutical care establishments include pharmacies and detached dispensary units and dispensaries of pharmaceuticals and medical aids; and since 2006 they have also included opticians that are not registered as health establishments.
+Pharmaceutical care establishments include pharmacies and detached dispensary units and dispensaries of pharmaceuticals and medical aids; and since 2006 they have also included opticians that are registered as health establishments.

-Public health protection establishments include regional public health stations (as administrative authorities), regional public health institutes, and the National Institute of Public Health (as health establishments).
+Public health protection establishments include regional public health stations (as administrative authorities), regional institutes of public health, and the National Institute of Public Health (as health establishments).